inducer/islpy/doc/reference.rst

 Invalidation of Arguments
 -------------------------

-You may notice that many methods below say '(becomes invalid)'.
+You may notice that a few methods below say '(becomes invalid)'.
 This has to do with an idiosyncrasy in isl's interface that was retained at the Python level for efficiency.
 Such arguments will be deleted (by isl) upon entry to the called function.
 If you would like to retain access to that object, simply